Major Hurricane Roslyn heads for hit on Mexico's coast

-The U.S. National Hurricane Center said Roslyn’s maximum sustained winds stood at 130 mph at midafternoon Saturday.
+The U.S. National Hurricane Center said Roslyn’s maximum sustained winds stood at 130 mph early Saturday evening.

-The storm was centered about 115 miles south-southwest of Cabo Corrientes — the point of land jutting into the Pacific south of Puerto Vallarta — and moving north-northwest at 9 mph.
+The storm was centered about 90 miles southwest of Cabo Corrientes — the point of land jutting into the Pacific south of Puerto Vallarta — and moving north at 10 mph.

-The forecast called for Roslyn to begin shifting to a northward movement and then northeast, putting it on path that could take it close to Cabo Corrientes and the Puerto Vallarta region on Saturday night before making landfall in Nayarit state on Sunday morning.
+The forecast called for Roslyn to begin shifting to a northeast movement, putting it on path that could take it close to Cabo Corrientes and the Puerto Vallarta region late Saturday before making landfall in Nayarit state early Sunday.

 Hurricane Orlene made landfall Oct.
 3 a little farther north in roughly the same region, about 45 miles southeast of the resort of Mazatlan.